 Picking a Place

 For most, though, car camping, when you drive to your campsite by car, rather than hiking or RVing, provides a happy medium between these two extremes.
-Depending on your preference, car camping allows you the freedom of setting up in a modern campground with amenities ranging from hot showers to swimming pools and WiFi, or find a more primitive, out-of-the-way spot.
+Depending on your preference, this allows you the freedom of setting up in a modern campground with amenities ranging from hot showers to swimming pools and WiFi, or find a more primitive, out-of-the-way spot.

 Think about what kind of experience you want to have.
 Are bathrooms with flushing toilets important to you, or would you sacrifice those for a secluded lakeside site with no other people in sight?
 In general, primitive campgrounds offer visitors more space and privacy in exchange for fewer frills.